Costalegre: Recent History

 The Costalegre region of Mexico is home to a variety of ecological wildlife, terrain and plant species, stretching 330 km along the Pacific coast.
 Following the end of the Mexican Revolution in 1917, Ejidos (state owned communal farmland for indigenous people and citizens), made up 70% of the land in Costalegre.
 The Huichols are the primary indigenous group in this region.
 Both citizens and Huichol alike depend on the Ejido system to grow crops and hunt for food.
 In 1990, the Mexican government declared this region a "Priority Tourism Development Zone" intending for tourism to increase jobs and create a positive view of the Mexican state.
 Post pandemic in 2021, Jalisco (Costalegre's Mexican state) saw 18 million visitors bringing an economic impact of 72 million Mexican pesos to the area.

 The Mexican government and private investors have committed to developing tourist infrastructure and commercial property in the area.
 As part of this tourism push, construction of a new international airport, Chalacatepec International Airport, finished in March 2024.
 Prior to Chalacatepec, Costalegre travelers needed to fly into Puerto Vallarta International Airport (PVR) or Manzanillo International Airport (MZO).
 Much of Costalegre's tourism market has been driven and famed for their ecotourism appeal.
 "Ecotourism" is considered to increase the economic output of an ecologically rich area, without negatively impacting the environment.
 Despite laws in place to prevent damage to the wildlife, the rise in tourism has coincided with an increase of pollution and disturbance of wildlife in the area.
 To limit pollution and clean these areas, officials frequently close beaches off entirely to both tourists and local citizens alike.
 Land once used as public ejidos have more recently been re-zoned for new tourism development at a higher rate, resulting in a higher volume of luxury houses/resorts and less land for Indigenous Mexican industry (cattle raising, fishing, agriculture).

 Xala

-Mexico's newest low-density development, Xala, is located 100Km south of Puerto Vallarta and is in close proximity to the new Chalacatepec International Airport.
-The development, funded by both the Mexican government and private investor has a $1 billion dollar price tag and plans to create 75 ranch houses, 25 hotel residences and a variety of tourist amenities including a spa according to Bloomberg.
+Mexico's newest low-density development, Xala, is located 100 km south of Puerto Vallarta and is in close proximity to the new Chalacatepec International Airport.
+The development, funded by both the Mexican government and private investor has a $1 billion price tag and plans to create 75 ranch houses, 25 hotel residences and a variety of tourist amenities including a spa according to Bloomberg.
 The project page states that Six Senses, will operate an additional 51 hotel suites, 44 residences and a variety of tourist amenities including a spa, waterfront clubs and pools.
 Ricardo Santa Cruz, managing director for the project, has pledged 20% of the project's acres to forest reforestation and considers the project a "unique residential community."